Isla Fisher, Jillian Bell star in Disney+ movie 'Godmothered,' offering modern day twist on traditional fairy tale

-HOLLYWOOD -- There's a new twist on the traditional "Fairy Godmother" story this holiday season.
-In "Godmothered," Jillian Bell plays Eleanor, an eager godmother-in-training... trying to infuse much-needed magic into our current real world.
-Isla Fisher also stars as an overworked single Mom who needs a few wishes fulfilled, whether she likes it or not!
+There's a new twist on the traditional "Fairy Godmother" story this holiday season.
+In "Godmothered," Jillian Bell plays Eleanor, an eager godmother-in-training who tries to infuse much-needed magic into our current real world.
+Isla Fisher also stars as an overworked single mom, who needs a few wishes fulfilled, whether she likes it or not!

 So why is this girl so stressed?
-Because now she's a grownup; a single Mom of two kids... and her job: a television news producer!
+Because now she's a grown-up, a single mom of two kids, and her job is a television news producer!

-Last year, Fisher stopped by ABC7 to visit with a few of our producers to get the taste of television reality.
+Last year, Fisher stopped by KABC-TV in Los Angeles to visit with a few of our producers to get the taste of television reality.

 "That was so fantastic!
 I've been telling everyone, I got to see how hard you guys work and really how pressured that environment can get," said Fisher.